 I loved every single wine they poured but the one that stands out the most is their Vin Santo di Montepulciano DOCG.
 I am not traditionally a desert wine guy but their Vin Santo is off the charts.
 Vin Santo is made by fermenting crushed, dessicated grapes – essentially raisins — with a yeasty starter (Avignonesi has its own with a unique flavor profile).
 The byproduct is aged in small oak barrels for at least three years by regulation, but Avignonesi ages their Vin Santo for a full ten years.
 You can read more about the production process here, but the best way to learn about Vin Santo is to go try some!
 You’ll be amazed by the flavor profile.
 Fortunately, the staff at our wine tasting lunch at Avignonesi was generous with refills.

 If you are debating how to spend three hours in Tuscany… a visit to Avignonesi is well worth it!
+You can even manage it as a day trip from Florence.
 Go for the tour and paired lunch tasting, stay for the Vin Santo.
 We promise you won’t regret it.

 Wine tasting menu

 If you’re new to wine, check out this complete guide to Italian wines.

 The menu, created by winery Chef Luca Biancucci under the directions of owner Virginie Saverys, features seasonal, organic dishes with locally sourced products, many of which come from our own biodynamic vegetable garden.